 The algorithm knows how much each Macbook should be priced, based on the model year and other features.
-Macbooks which are priced abnormally low and undervalued given their specs are shown on a google map, so that one could have perspective of how much time and effort they'd be willing to put in.
+Macbooks which are priced abnormally low and undervalued given their specs are shown on a Google map so that one could have a perspective of how much time and effort they'd be willing to put in.

 The algorithm exploits the opportunity of the pricing opacity on Craigslist.
-People often don't have a sharp eye on what price to post for thier listing.
-They don't even know if it's competitve to other listings.
-This creates a perfect enviroment to profit from mispricings.
+People often don't have a sharp eye on what price to post for their listing.
+They don't even know if it's competitive to other listings.
+This creates a perfect environment to profit from mispricings.

 I was in the market for a Macbook Air a couple months ago.
 But I didn't have time, data, or patience to figure out what a good deal was relative to the market.
 How do I know if this posting I'm looking at is a good deal or not versus everything else that's out there? is it a bargain?